How do I stop slugs from eating hosta plants?

 Most gardeners swear by going out in the garden in the evening, just after it gets dark, with a flashlight.
 Pick off all the slugs you can find and dispose of them.

-The best way to keep hostas safe is to employ more than one of these methods, alongside your usual slug pellets too.
+The best way to keep hostas safe is to employ more than one of these methods.

 Unfortunately, the damp spring we had this year meant that slug populations have been really strong this year.
 Let’s hope for a cold winter that will kill them off!